Learning Data-adaptive Nonparametric Kernels: DANK in Large Scale Case

 To consider the scalability of our DANK model embedded in SVM in large-scale situations, problem~\eqref{mainrank} is reformulate as

-where the bias term $b$ is usually omitted in the large scale issue \citep{keerthi2006building,hsieh2014divide,lian2017divide} and we omit the low rank regularizer on $\bm F$ as well due to its inseparable property, which is reasonable based on the rapid decaying spectra of the kernel matrix \citep{smola2000sparse}.
-In Section~\ref{sec:explowrank}, we will verify that this low rank term can be directly dropped without sacrificing too much performance in large-scale situations.
+where the bias term $b$ is usually omitted in the large scale issue \citep{keerthi2006building,hsieh2014divide,lian2017divide}.
+Besides, we have to omit the low-rank regularizer on $\bm F$ due to its inseparable property, which is reasonable based on the rapid decaying spectra of the kernel matrix \citep{smola2000sparse}.
+Specifically, in Section~\ref{sec:ana}, we have demonstrated that $\bm F$ would exhibit the low-rank property as well by the centering regularizer $\| \bm{F} - \bm{1} \bm{1}^{\top} \|_{\text{F}}^2$.
+Furthermore, we will experimentally verify that dropping the low-rank term in large-scale problems has no much sacrifice for the accuracy in Section~\ref{sec:explowrank}.

 In our decomposition-based scalable approach, we divide the data into small subsets by k-means, and then solve each subset independently and efficiently.
-Such similar idea also exists in \citep{hsieh2014divide,zhang2013divide,si2017memory}.
+Such similar scheme also exists in \citep{hsieh2014divide,zhang2013divide,si2017memory}.
 To be specific, we firstly partition the data into $v$ subsets $\{ \mathcal{V}_1, \mathcal{V}_2,\dots, \mathcal{V}_v \}$, and then solve the respective sub-problems independently with the following formulation